tomliversidge/tomliversidge.github.com/_posts/2017-02-16-Phoenix-Feature-Folders.md

 	/web/views/
 	/web/controllers/

 The advantage of this folder structure is that it is a simple, easy to understand convention and is quite common across platforms.
-However,  [Christian Weiss](http://www.chwe.at/2014/04/introducing-the-asp.net-mvc-feature-folders-project-structure) asks a great question:

-> Which of these requirements is more common?
->
-> * Change something in every view, controller or model of your project
-> * Add a new field to your model X, show this field to the user, make it editable, the value must be validated against some fancy rules, …

-In my experience, I can count on one hand the number of times in my career I've wanted to look at all _controllers_ together, or all _models_ together.
-This type-structure seems to be optimised for a use case that rarely exists.
-Instead, I want to see the code related to the feature I am working on.
+However, ask yourself how often you have a requirement that is to change something in _all_ your controllers, models or views.
+In my experience, almost never.
+The default folder structure seems to be optimised for a use case that rarely exists.
+The larger your project grows, the less sense this makes.

+Now ask yourself how often you have to add something to an existing _feature_.
+For example, adding a new field to a model, with some associated business logic, that is displayed in the UI.
+I'll bet quite often.

+So why don't we group related files together by the feature they represent?

 ## Feature Folders